 Council will monitor the implementation of the Distinctive Areas and Landscapes program across the State.
-It will consider other council's experience and determine whether to advocate to State Government to introduce similar controls in South Gippsland.
+It will consider other Council's' experience and determine whether to advocate to State Government to introduce similar controls in South Gippsland.

-Coastal hazard risk assessment
+Coastal risk hazard assessment

-Coastal hazard risk assessments can inform Council and the community of which Marine and Coastal Policy Adaptations Actions are appropriate in the short, medium and long-term.
+Coastal risk hazard assessments can inform Council and the community of which Marine and Coastal Policy Adaptations Actions are appropriate in the short-, medium- and longterm.

-They provide a more detailed understanding of the inundation, erosion, bushfire and other coastal risks in our coastal communities, which can help with future planning.
+They provide a more detailed understanding of the inundation and erosion risks in our coastal communities, which can help with future planning.

-Undertaking coastal hazard risk assessments can be complex and expensive which means there needs to be a strategic determination on when and where assessments should occur.
+Undertaking coastal risk hazard assessments can be complex and expensive which means there needs to be a strategic determination on when and where assessments should occur.

-Council has identified two sites that would benefit from a detailed coastal hazard risk assessment:
+Council has identified three sites that would benefit from a detailed coastal risk hazard assessment:

+- Port Welshpool

+- Walkerville North

-- Port Welshpool - Waratah Bay (between Walkerville South and Shallow Inlet)
+- Waratah Bay